 As a management consultant, I get asked for advice all the time on a wide range of topics: How can I best lead a high stakes meeting?
 How do I handle a difficult conversation?
 How do I more effectively manage a strategic transition at our company?
 (Note: These are smart people asking smart questions.)
 Occasionally the subject will veer into personal territory, with many asking questions about how to deal with their children, partner or friends differently.
-What I’ve noticed recently is that more and more I’ve been giving everyone the same advice.
+More and more I’ve been giving everyone the same advice.
 Because in truth, there is only ONE answer: Be Kind.
 Be Present.
 Be Clear.
 Your job – always, forever, and in every situation is simply to be kind, present, and clear.

 This is easier to say, and harder to do, so let me offer some thoughts on how…